This blogsite is about Surviving Infant Surgery.

 Many parents of these survivors will remember their baby’s sickness and surgery as their worst experience ever, but have grown through it and carry no lasting damage.

 Others discover this blogsite through searching for something connected with their (or their baby’s) first surgery (or perhaps: surgeries).
 You’re looking to know or understand better something about it, to learn from others’ experiences.
-This is why I try on a weekly basis to add a post to the Home Page – to explain or pass on something more of what I’ve learnt over many years about how infant surgery can sometimes continue to affect us in lots of ways.
+This is why on a weekly basis for several years I have added a post to the Home Page – to explain or pass on something more of what I’ve learnt over many years about how infant surgery can sometimes continue to affect us in lots of different ways.
 Ongoing effects, side effects, history, inheritance, surgical techniques, parenting issues, pregnancy, apparently unrelated problems, mysterious quirks of the system, even doctors behaving poorly: they can all have consequences.

 At least some who have found this site did so in exploring their own infant surgery or another traumatic time or experience of their early life.
 There may be some issues troubling you which you find hard to describe, understand or remedy: something about you that’s not in your family’s genes: an obsession, a fear, an anger, a lack of self-confidence… Perhaps very deeply hidden and private, but frustrating and probably life-affecting in at least some ways.

-This is exactly what drove me to the web and has created a small world-wide community of people who have survived infant surgery medically, but are recognizing that “a cure” is not always the same as “being healed”.
+This is exactly what drove me to the web when it was born, and to library shelves for many of my years.
+This has also created a small world-wide community of people who have survived infant surgery medically, but are recognizing that “a cure” is not always the same as “being healed”.
 Their immediate problem was fixed but they have been left with something troubling that has not been taken away.
 And something that very, very few doctors care to hear about.

 PTSD stands for “post traumatic stress disorder” – and it affects not only abused people, war veterans, and survivors of a disaster.
 It can also trouble those who like me are here today because they had infant surgery – but infant surgery done very differently from what is the gold standard today.